Skip to main content

 To Do List:

-• Create short-term (6 mos.-3 years) goals.
-Some examples of short-term goals for a new Contracting Professional might be to take a certain number of formal training courses or obtain a certain level FAC-C Certification.
+• Create short-term (6 month-3 years) goals.
+Some examples of short-term goals for a new Contracting Professional might be to take a certain number of formal training courses or obtain the FAC-C (Professional).

 • Create long-term (3-5 years) goals.
 Some examples of long-term goals for a new Contracting Professional might be to obtain an unlimited warrant or to become a team leader.